Franko House

-Frankie Stanton House (born September 19, 1994) is an American basketball player who last played for the Alaska Aces of the Philippine Basketball Association (PBA).
+Frankie Stanton House (born September 19, 1994) is an American former professional basketball player.
 He also played American football as a tight end.
 He played college basketball at Ball State University, and signed with the Chicago Bears as an undrafted free agent in 2017.

 High school and college career

 House played high school football and basketball at Concord High School where he was a 3-time Elkhart Truth All-Area First-team selection for basketball and played for the Indiana Elite AAU program while also playing tight end and defensive end.

 House signed with Ball State in 2013 where he played in all 30 games and made 21 starts for the Cardinals.

 In 2014–2015, House played in all 30 games and made 29 starts for the Cardinals, where he averaged 10.3 points, 5.5 rebounds and 2.4 assists per game, ranking within the top three on the Cardinals roster in all three categories.
 House also ranked ninth in the MAC for overall field goal percentage.

-In 2015–2016, House was selected to both the All-MAC Second-team and MAC All-Defensive Team.
+In 2015–2016, House was selected to both the all-MAC second-team and MAC all-defensive team.

-Following the season, House was worked out by the Chicago Bears and decided to declare for the 2017 NFL Draft.
+Following the season, House was worked out by the Chicago Bears and declared for the 2017 NFL draft.